hy-tsoha/local-pg/README.md

 Since lab computers are shared, please do not leave your database running in the background.
 For your convenience, there is start-pg.sh script which will start PostgreSQL in your terminal on the foreground, so you (hopefully) won't forget to stop running your database when you leave computer.

+In code: If everything went right and you are using recent version (>1.3.2) of SQLAlchemy, you can now use 'postgresql+psycopg2://' as your connection string.

 ## Uninstalling